The followings are guidelines for those wishing to submit an article for publication in rEFLections.

 purposes but not for commercial interests.

-DOCUMENTS FOR SUBMISSION
+**SUBMISSION**

-1. a cover page including
+1. A Cover page including

 1.1 Author(s)' information including the author(s)' name(s), affiliation, address, telephone number, and e-